codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

 !!! important
     After completing the Jira integration setup, Pulse starts loading your incident data for the last 90 days.
 Therefore, **before you perform the integration setup**, make sure the corresponding Jira issues follow the rules described above, so Pulse can load your historical data correctly.
-    Pulse will only create incidents for the Jira issues in a **Done** status that are assigned with the label `Incident`, and associates them with the systems matching the values in the **Component(s)** field as described above.
+    Pulse will only create incidents for the completed Jira issues that are assigned with the label `Incident`, and associates them with the systems matching the values in the **Component(s)** field as described above.

 ### Don't detect incidents via Jira {: id="jira-incident-not-detect"}